zzdtravel

 Church of the Holy Sepulchre

-Church of the Holy Sepulchre-November 2024
+Church of the Holy Sepulchre-December 2024

 Four magnificent arches, their lintels richly decorated with Crusader crosses, herald the entrance to one of Christianity's most sacred sites.
 The church is believed by many Christians to be built over the biblical Calvary, or Golgotha, where Jesus was nailed to the cross, died and rose from the dead.
 For the past 16 centuries, pilgrims have travelled far to worship here; expect crowds rather than quiet contemplation, unless you arrive early.
 The easiest access is via Christian Quarter Rd.